omerbykbs/Bachelor-Thesis/data/results/LLM_output.md

-# Top 10 Rows from CSV
+# First 10 Rows of LLM output for having an insight

 | Document   | Region                 | Frequency Band   |
 |:-----------|:-----------------------|:-----------------|